vsivsi/meteor-job/README.md

 `options:`
 * `repeats` -- Number of times to repeat the job, as with `job.repeat()`.
+* `until` -- Keep repeating until this `Date`, or until the number of repeats is exhausted, whichever comes first.
+Default: prior value of `until`
 * `wait` -- Time to wait between reruns.
 Default is the existing `job.repeat({ wait: ms }) setting for the job.

 `callback(error, result)` -- Result is true if rerun was successful.
 When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.